japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 stop(): Unit
 ----

-stop stops the internal `dag-scheduler-message` thread pool, <<event-loop, dag-scheduler-event-loop>>, and xref:scheduler:TaskScheduler.adoc#stop[TaskScheduler].
+stop stops the internal `dag-scheduler-message` thread pool, <<event-loop, dag-scheduler-event-loop>>, and scheduler:TaskScheduler.md#stop[TaskScheduler].

 stop is used when...FIXME